Our neurologists provide expert diagnosis, treatment, and ongoing management of seizures using the latest techniques and therapies.

 Our neurology and neurosurgery specialists also understand that seizures affect each person differently.
 That's why we deliver an accurate diagnosis and create a personalized treatment plan that uses the latest therapies to control seizures and improve your quality of life.

-In addition to offering the most advanced treatment options for epilepsy and seizures, our specialists work closely with other health care providers, such as nurse navigators, radiologists, registered dietitians, and rehabilitation therapists, to coordinate your care and connect you with the additional services you need.
+In addition to offering the most advanced treatment options for epilepsy and seizures, our specialists work closely with other health care providers, such as radiologists, registered dietitians, and rehabilitation therapists, to coordinate your care and connect you with the additional services you need.

 After reviewing your medical history and symptoms, your doctor may order or perform several tests to diagnose epilepsy or a seizure, including: